You’ve probably heard that palm oil is bad for you. And if you haven’t, then you’ve definitely heard that saturated fat is bad for you.

 Red palm oil is a highly concentrated source of Vitamin A, with 15 times more carotenoids than carrots (you can tell by the beautiful, rich red color).
 Vitamin A is an essential nutrient for eyesight, bones and teeth formation, and for tissue growth and repair.

 Things get interesting when you look at vitamin E in palm oil.
 Vitamin E is really a complex of 8 subgroups of related compounds, such as tocopherols and tocotrienols.
 Like vitamin A, vitamin E is fat soluble—which means that these nutrients need fats to be absorbed by the body.
-Vitamin E battles free radicals within the fatty tissues and cell membranes, which has been shown to relieve symptoms of menopause, prevent scars on wounds and boost the immune system.
+Vitamin E battles free radicals within the fatty tissues and cell membranes, and has been shown to potentially relieve symptoms of menopause, prevent scars on wounds and boost the immune system.

 Both tocopherols and tocotrienols are found in palm oil.
 Tocopherols are present in most plant-based oils.
 Tocotrienols, on the other hand, are rare in food, yet are abundant in palm oil—70 percent of the Vitamin E in palm oil comes from tocotrienols.